 Fall Fireplace And Mantel Decor

-I liked it so much that I made a sign to go over the fireplace (stay tuned for an upcoming post with the instructions).
+I liked it so much that I made a fall sign to go over the fireplace.

 Since I have a TV over the fireplace, I can’t put anything too tall in front of it.
 But the birdcage on the end helps to balance out the floor lamp on the other side.